HastarTara/The_Oddysey/README.md

 to do:

+  - I have the CSV of random streetview panos.
+Implement the GAS that will post it to TheOddysey

   - SPLASH
     - add color theme toggle (so i can see for production without turning my dark flag off - also to get cool colorful inversions i.e. of splash page.
 Also swich the src of the logo (white to black, etc)